Cyberjusticelab/JusticeAI/src/ml_service/README.md

 2. Post Processing
 i.
 Each fact and outcome is listed with their number of occurences
 ii. % of tagged lines is displayed
-iii. python main.py -post [number of files | empty for all]
+iii. python3 main.py -post [number of files | empty for all]
 3. Training
 \*\*_Note: Always train **svm** before the **sf** and the **svr**_
 Testing results are displayed: